RedHatInsights/landing-page-frontend/README.md

 ### Deploying

-The follow six branches are used
+The following four branches are used

 - Stable
   - prod-stable -> releases to cloud.redhat.com